keithalewis/math/yo.md

 ## Yoneda's lemma

 Let's start by writing down some easily verifiable statements.
+Warning: I am using some non-standard, but more suggesetive, notation below.

 If $f\colon X\to Y$ and $g\colon Y\to Z$ then $gf\colon X\to Z$ so
 right composition induces a map $f\to Z\colon\{Y\to Z\}\to\{X\to Z\}$, $(f\to Z)g = gf$.